j6dn/ITCrowd-5/README.md

 ### Jayden Kube - S3803380
 Hi my name is Jayden Kube and my IT interest began at a young age when my Pop introduced me to his PC, at the time it was the most fascinating thing to me and still is to this day.
 The fact I was able to do everything I wanted on a computer just blew my mind.
 I could listen to music, create visuals, do schoolwork, browse the internet and do my favourite thing at the time and play Adventure Quest.
 From this when I learnt how to use most of the built-in programs, and I became fascinated with Windows Movie Maker and I used to make basic slideshow type videos with photos my family took and burn it to a DVD and sell it to them for $5 each.
 I then went on to using Adobe After Effects and editing videos for YouTube and gained experience in using it which I can still do to this day.

-### Alexander Loos - S3807721
-I originally come from the Netherlands, was raised in England until around 13 years old then moved here to be closer to family, i was raised around technology and what sparked my curiosity in Tech and gaming was a series known as Call of Duty, i would play it every chance i got as a small child, this was the starting point to me owning every game i could find and get.
-Then when Medal of Hounor and Battlefield came into the light i played all of them, i now own every MOH and BAttlefield title ever made, yes, even Battlefield free to play.

-Although my knowledge of games is large, my knowledge of how they work and how other systems work is something i have yet to discover, this is the main reason i’m doing this course, so that i may build knowledge of how different systems opperate and then be able to modify/ improve them.
-I plan on finding a job within the Cyber Security side of things as i believe as the world becomes more digital it also becomes more vulnerable.

 ### Alexander Edmondson - S3403540
 My name is Alexander Edmondson I was originally born in Wollongong, but now reside in Bayside, Melbourne.
 This subject is one of the last in my bachelor of business (financial planning).
 I am interested in IT however most of my interest (when it comes to employment) is in equities trading.
 That is where I am currently